aiidateam/aiida-tutorials/docs/sections/fundamentals/basics.md

 ```

-Open the generated pdf file using `evince`.
+Open the generated pdf file.
 Look familiar?
 The provenance graph should be similar to the one we showed at the start of this tutorial ({numref}`fig-workchain-graph`).